mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-linking.md

 join the Mojaloop network all that frequently, so calling this multiple times on the same day (or even the same month) would likely yield the same results.

-Additionally, a Mojaloop switch can send a **PUT /services/{ID}** whenever a new DFSP is added to the network to effectively broadcast an update to the list of DFSPs available for linking.

 The end-goal of this phase is for the PISP Server to have a final list of DFSPs available and any relevant metadata about those DFPSs that are necessary to begin the linking process.